-When someone dies without leaving a Will you may require a Letter of Administration in order to deal with their Estate.
-A person’s Estate includes money (held as cash, in investments or bank accounts), property, shares, personal possessions such as their car and any other items that have a financial value.
+When someone dies without leaving a Will you may require a legal document called a Grant of Letters of Administration in order to deal with their Estate.
+A person's Estate includes money (held as cash, in investments or bank accounts), property, shares, personal possessions such as their car and any other items that have a financial value.
 It also includes any debts that they had such as credit cards, loans or a mortgage.
 This information applies in England and Wales.

 Is a Letter of Administration Always Needed?